Horizon West

 A larger event/picnic pavilion, ⅓ mile southeast of the playground.
 The large pavilion has eight picnic tables, two charcoal grills, a bicycle rack, and non-chilled water fountains.
 To contact Parks and Recreation about reserving the pavilion, call 407-254-9086 or email parks@ocfl.net.

-Approximately 6 miles of unpaved hiking trails.
+Over 7 miles of unpaved hiking trails.

 Most of the unpaved trail routes are multi-use: In addition to pedestrian usage, some trails are also suitable for horseback riding and/or mountain biking.